Epilepsy Outlook

 Epilepsy Outlook is a charity based in Hartlepool which provides free and confidential practical support, advice and information for people with epilepsy and their carers.

 Their support services include supported volunteer placements, a drop-in centre, epilepsy awareness training, an art therapy group and welfare benefits advice.
 Each year it provides placements for 50 volunteers on the volunteer development programme, 280 people receive advice, including at least 100 carers.
 50 plus people receive epilepsy awareness training.
 Six people use their drop-in each week.
 The services are provided for people across the North-East area.
 In September–October 2014, Epilepsy Outlook's headquarters, advice centre and art club moved around the corner to larger premises in The Arches, Park Road.

-Charity shops

-Epilepsy Outlook runs three charity shops where they sell donated items: